davestewart/vuex-pathify/README.md

 const mutations = makeMutations(state)
 ```

-By hand, you would have had to manually write the following (lacking deep-set-ability!):
+By hand, you would have had to manually write the following (without deep-set-ability):

 ```js
 const mutations =